The perspective of voids on rising cosmology tensions: Theory and data sets

 We then measure number counts of the cleaned voids as a function of their size.
-We first use the average PATCHY void number counts to calibrate the values of $C_{\rm slope}$ and $C_{\rm offset}$ through a Markov chain Monte Carlo (MCMC) analysis.
+We first use the average PATCHY void counts to calibrate the values of $C_{\rm slope}$ and $C_{\rm offset}$ through a Markov chain Monte Carlo (MCMC) analysis.
 The best-fit values we obtain for the coefficients of $\mathcal{F}(b_\mathrm{eff} \, \sigma_8)$ are $C_\mathrm{slope}=-1.62^{+0.66}_{-0.73}$ and $C_\mathrm{offset}=4.30^{+0.94}_{-0.86}$, but we refer the reader to \cite{Contarini2022BOSS} for a complete presentation of these results.
 We then exploit the calibration performed with the PATCHY mocks to model the BOSS void number counts, sampling the posterior distribution of the free parameters of the extended Vdn model (see \Cref{sec:analysis}).
 We underline that the effectiveness of the analysis we apply in this work has been tested in Appendix B of \cite{Contarini2022BOSS}, where the methodology is thoroughly validated on PATCHY mocks.
+Additionally, in Appendix C.1 of the same paper, we explored the impact of the priors applied to the nuisance parameters $C_{\rm slope}$ and $C_{\rm offset}$, demonstrating their nearly negligible effect in constraining $\Omega_\mathrm{m}$.